 We are registered with US-based Academy Technologies, which allows both teachers, parents, and students to keep track of individual progress.
 This online system makes it possible to focus on the specific needs that each student might have, whether it be in punctuation, trigonometry, vocabulary, or data interpretation.
 It gives us insight into how individual students think and, thus, brings us closer to each student.

-Our students improve their scores on average by 7.7 points
+Our students improve their ACT scores on average by 7.7 points

 of our students improve their scores by